LuffyTheFox/Glaze/README.md

 Workflow:

     The user selects an image through the Blender file picker.
-    The addon applies cryptographic noise and embeds a watermark.
+    The addon converts image to cryptographic noise and restores it.
     The modified image is saved with a .protected.png extension.

 This addon aims to provide protection for 2D artists' works, helping prevent unauthorized AI copying.